Continuous Patrolling Games: Networks Without Leaves

 As a further example, consider $Q$ to be a network with two nodes $A$ and $B$ connected by three arcs of lengths $a \leq b \leq c$.
 Then $g=a+b$ and $\mu =a+b+c$, so we have by Theorem~\ref{theorem:network_noleaves} that the value is $V(\alpha)=\alpha /\left( a+b+c\right) $ for $\alpha \leq a+b$.
 This network, with $a=b=c=1$ (and hence $g=2$), was studied by \cite{Garrec}, who found (among other results) that $V(\alpha)=\alpha/3$ for $\alpha \le 2$ and $V(\alpha) \le f(\alpha) \equiv 1-(1/3)(2-\alpha/2)^2$ for $\alpha \in [2,10/3]$.
 Since $f(\alpha)<\alpha/3$ for $\alpha \in (2,10/3]$ ($f(\alpha)=\alpha/3$ for $a=2$ and $f'(\alpha)=(4-\alpha)/6<1/3$ for $\alpha>2$), the Patroller cannot obtain an interception probability of $\alpha/3$ for $\alpha$ in this interval, so the bound $\alpha \le g=2$ in Theorem~\ref{theorem:network_noleaves} is tight.

-However, it is useful to observe that we can sometimes improve on the upper bound $\alpha \leq g$.
-Suppose we have a network $Q_{5}$ with two nodes connected by five arcs labeled as $1,2,3,4,5$, with arc $i$ having length $i$.
+The condition $\alpha \le g$ specified in Theorem~\ref{theorem:network_noleaves} is a sufficient but not necessary condition.
+Consider a network $Q_{5}$ with two nodes connected by five arcs labeled as $1,2,3,4,5$, with arc $i$ having length $i$.
 The girth is given by $g=g\left( Q_{5}\right) =1+2=3$.
 However, suppose we obtain a double cover (with $k=2$) $ S$ of $Q$ described by the sequence $[1,2^{\prime },3,4^{\prime },5,1^{\prime },2,3^{\prime },4,5^{\prime}]$, where unprimed arcs go from, say, node $A$ to node $B$ and primed arcs go from node $B$ to node $A$.
 The shortest return time to a regular point is for a point $x$ near node $B$ on the arc of length 5.
 After leaving $x$, going to nearby $B$, the patrol traverses arcs of lengths $ 1+2+3+4=10$ before going back to $x$ from $B$.
 Note that $S$ returns to $A$ after gaps of $3,7,6,5$ and $9$, so at two time points separated by $14$ (at the start and after the gap of $6$).
 Also $B$ is visited twice separated by a gap of $14$.
 So for the network $Q_{5}$ we have $V=\alpha /\mu $ for $\alpha \leq 10$ rather than just for $\alpha \leq 3$.
 This observation leads to combinatorial questions about the maximum shortest circuit in a $k$-cover of a network $Q$.
 As noted above based on Garrec's analysis of the three arc network, in certain cases $V=\alpha /\mu $ fails for all $\alpha >g$.
-We note that our example $Q_{5}$ generalizes easily to the following.

-\begin{theorem} Let $Q$ be a network with two nodes connected by an odd number of arcs.
-Then $V=\alpha/\mu $ for $\alpha \leq \mu -L$, where $L$ is the length of the longest arc. \end{theorem}
+Now let $Q$ be a network with two nodes connected by $n$ arcs.
+If $n$ is even, then $Q$ is Eulerian and thus, by Corollary~\ref{Eulerian}, $V=\alpha/\mu$ for all $\alpha$.
+If $n$ is odd then our example $Q_{5}$ generalizes easily to the following.

-If $Q$ is a network with two nodes connected by an {\em even} number of arcs, then $Q$ is Eulerian and thus $V=\alpha/\mu$ for all $\alpha$.
+\begin{theorem} Suppose $Q$ is a network with two nodes connected by an odd number of arcs.
+Then $V=\alpha/\mu$ for $\alpha \leq \mu -D$, where $D$ is the length of the longest arc. \end{theorem}